-Ulusaba sits entirely within the Sabi Sand Reserve near Kruger National Park, surrounded by 13,500 hectares (about 33,000 acres) of open bush.
+Ulusaba sits entirely within the Sabi Sand Nature Reserve near Kruger National Park, surrounded by 13,500 hectares (about 33,000 acres) of open bush.
 The hills of Ulusaba are spectacular as they rise above the surrounding terrain, offering a view unsurpassed anywhere else in the reserve.
 People visit the area for the abundant game and the variety of sightings possible – believe us, once you’ve experienced it you’ll be hooked!

 Ulusaba is a family-friendly safari destination and most of our staff are Shangaan and hail from the communities that border the game reserve.
-Shangaans are celebrated for their dancing and singing and a rich musical heritage.
+Shangaans are celebrated for their dancing and singing and their rich musical heritage.

 Ulusaba means ‘place of little fear’.
-The local Shangaan tribe (from whose language the name comes) that occupied the area long ago used the hills as an outpost for the tribal chief and senior warriors.
+The local Shangaan tribe (from whose language the name comes) who occupied the area long ago used the hills as an outpost for the tribal chief and senior warriors.
 The elevation gave them a tremendous advantage during battle and meant their enemies were unlikely to win, as surprise attacks were virtually impossible.
 The tribal members could therefore live in safety – hence, the place of little fear.

 The first incarnation of Rock Lodge was completed in 1983, with an access road having been built in the same year.
-In 1994 Ulusaba was purchased by Sir Richard Branson.
+In 1994, Ulusaba was purchased by Sir Richard Branson.
 Both Rock and Safari Lodges were entirely rebuilt, and have been transformed into world-class lodges.
 In 2008 the Treehouse Suite was built at Safari Lodge, giving guests the opportunity to get even closer to the Xikwenga Dam and watering hole, and in 2009 the Cliff Lodge Suites were completed at Rock Lodge.

 The landscape changes with every season, so each visit will give you a different perspective on the African Bush.
 In spring and summer (October to April) the temperature averages 34°C/93°F. The days are glorious, the vegetation lush and the nights pleasantly warm.